 From 2005 to 2014 Walewein worked as a repetiteur at the opera theaters of Düsseldorf, Bremerhaven and Kassel.
 During this period he took part in many ballet productions performing solo piano on the stage to dance choreographies, and played many lied and solo recitals, both on modern and fortepiano.

-In the Spring of 2018 a solo CD on fortepiano is expected, containing works by Haydn, Mozart and Beethoven, played on a fortepiano after Walter&Son from 1805, built by Gerard Tuinman.
+In the Autumn of 2018 a solo CD on fortepiano is expected, containing works by Haydn, Mozart and Beethoven, played on a fortepiano after Walter&Son from 1805, built by Gerard Tuinman.
 A second recording has been planned already for 2019, with works by Beethoven, Schumann and Chopin, played on pianos after Broadwood and Pleyel.